TheIoTLearningInitiative/internetofthings101/documentation/Boards.md

 ## Intel® Curie™ Module

-> Unleashing Wearable Device Innovation

->
+> Unleashing Wearable Device Innovation, Reimagining wearable technology solutions, Highly integrated hardware module that can power a solution the size of a button.